NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 Annual Renewal Filing

-In the event of a change of control and/or merger, the Insurer must provide notice 15 days prior to the effective date of the transaction.
-The Insurer must reapply within 45 days following the effective date of the change of control and/or merger of the Insurer in order to maintain its listing.
-Failure to provide timely notice and/or re-application may result in de- listing and/or late fees as defined within the Schedule of Fees.
+Control is presumed to exist if any person, directly or indirectly, owns, controls, holds with the power to vote, or holds proxies representing 10% or more of the voting securities of any other person.
+In the event of a change of control and/or merger, the Insurer shall provide notice 30 days prior to the effective date of the transaction.
+Additionally, the Insurer shall reapply within 45 days following the effective date of the change of control and/or merger of the Insurer in order to maintain its listing.
+Failure to provide timely notice and/or re-application may result in de-listing.

-If an Insurer’s equity has declined or is expected to decline by 10% or greater compared to the most recent annual filing, it must notify the IID immediately.
-If shareholders’ equity has dropped below the minimum standard described in Section II.A – Shareholders’ Equity Funds, the Insurer must immediately inform the IID.
-Failure to provide timely notice will result in late fees, as defined within the Schedule of Fees.
-If an Insurer is unable to increase equity to the required level within 15 business days, it will be subject to de-listing.
+If the Quarterly Listed Insurer’s equity has declined or is expected to decline by 10% or greater compared to the most recent year-end or dropped below the minimum standard described in Section II.A – Shareholders’ Equity Funds, the Insurer must immediately inform the IID with a detailed explanation of the decline and a plan describing the resolution.
+Failure to provide timely notice may result in delisting as described in Section V – De-Listing.
+If an Insurer is unable to increase equity to the required level within 15 business days, it may be subject to de-listing.

 Trust Fund Monitoring

-An Insurer is required to monitor the trust fund balance to ensure that it meets the minimum amount and takes market fluctuations into consideration.
-The IID will periodically review the market value of each Insurer’s U.S. trust fund in order to ensure that it continues to meet the required minimum balance.
+The Quarterly Listed Insurer is required to monitor the trust fund balance to ensure that it meets the minimum amount and takes market fluctuations into consideration.
+The IID performs a quarterly review of the market value of each Insurer’s U.S. trust fund, based on the filing of the trust fund balance report from the trustee, in order to ensure that it continues to meet the required minimum balance.

 B. IID Annual and Ongoing Analysis of Quarterly Listed Insurers

-The IID analyzes submitted filing documents on an annual and ongoing basis.
-The IID may request additional information as a result of the analysis.
+The IID analyzes annual renewal and interim Insurer documentation and may request additional information as a result of the analysis.
 If an Insurer fails to file all additional requested information within the specified timeframe, it may be subject to de-listing.
 Following the overall analysis process, the Insurer will be recommended to the Working Group for renewal or de-listing.
 Following review and a determination by the Working Group, a letter will be sent to the Insurer.

 C. Examination of Insurer